 However, the former Beatle felt that he needed to go further with his message.
 The very next single he wrote was the more direct Power To The People.

-Imagine as a song is as powerful as ever.
+50 years on, Imagine as a song is as powerful as ever.